 - Depending on the country you’re coming from, you may not have to test upon arrival

 - Gradually the restrictions on inbound tourists will be eased

 - International flights into New Chitose Airport and Naha Airport resume by the end of June

 We don’t know what companies are offering these packaged tours, but we’ll update this article once we know of any.
 This is a good sign for seeing tourism resume in Japan after two long years.
 We don’t know when you’ll be able to visit without a packaged tour.

 This information will change, so we’ll keep you updated!

 The situation with COVID-19 continues to change here in Japan and around the world.
-The big questions right now are, “Are Japan’s borders open?” and “When will Japan reopen?”
-Without mincing words, no one knows for sure.
+The big questions are, “Are Japan’s borders open?”, “When will Japan reopen?” and “Will Japan Open Borders in 2022?”

-Here’s what we know so far as of October 1, 2021.
+Here’s what we know so far as of May 17, 2022.
 Check back often for updates.

 Table of contents